8 Hockey Skating Drills for Speed & Agility

 A hockey game will likely have these common elements: players cover gaps defensively, race to loose pucks, and make bold offensive plays.
 What powers each of these movements?
 Skating.

-Skating is the foundation behind hockey.
-Players who skate well can move with agility to close gaps, accelerate faster to reach loose pucks, and change directions seamlessly to create offensive play opportunities.
+Skating is the foundation of hockey.
+Skilled skaters can maneuver with agility to close gaps, accelerate quickly to reach loose pucks, and change directions seamlessly to create offensive opportunities.

-This blog covers hockey skating drills that improve speed, agility, endurance, and power.
+This blog covers hockey skating drills that will improve your athletes' speed, agility, endurance, and power.
 Each drill is simple for coaches to set up and straightforward for players of all ages & skill levels to follow.
 Let’s dive in!

 Power Skating Drills